 The Institute undertakes its task based on collaboration and synergies with universities and research institutions in Catalonia working in the same field.
 Its aim is to become an international scientific benchmark in this area.
 As a research centre, it has established investigative lines and programmes and employs research staff for this purpose.

 The study of classical archaeology has a long tradition in Catalonia.
-Moreover, it has made important progress in recent years, thanks to an increasing public awareness of the need to safeguardour archaeological heritage and the application of new legislation on cultural heritage that has made the scientific study of numerous archaeological sites both necessary and possible.
+Moreover, it has made important progress in recent years, thanks to increasing public awareness of the need to safeguard our archaeological heritage and the application of new legislation on cultural heritage that has made the scientific study of numerous archaeological sites both necessary and possible.

 Another factor is that Catalonia is rich in archaeological remains from antiquity.
 This is due largely to the important roles played by the Greek colonisation and the political and cultural expansion of Rome to the west, as well as the cultural impact these had on the native populations.
 Logically, such archaeological wealth requires the development of suitable research tasks for their study, interpretation and cultural exploitation.

-It has the status of a research centre in Catalonia, part of the CERCA network, and is governed by the legal regime established in Chapter IV, Heading II of the Fiscal and Financial Measures Act 7/2011 of 27 July, in the Eighth Additional Provision of this Act, as well as the rest of the specific regulations decreed by the Government of Catalonia in the area of research.
+It has the status of a research centre in Catalonia and is recognized as a CERCA centre, governed by the legal regime established in Chapter IV, Heading II of the Fiscal and Financial Measures Act 7/2011 of 27 July, in the Eighth Additional Provision of this Act, as well as the rest of the specific regulations decreed by the Government of Catalonia in the area of research.